madebycomrades/autokitty-react/readme.md

 $ npm run watch:client
 ```

-> You'll need two terminal windows going during development.
-One for watching the server and one for watching the client.
+> You'll need two terminal windows going during development, one for watching the server and one for watching the client.

 ## Linting and testing